danielshaya/reactivejournal/README.md

 If you need to pass data between JVMs on the same machine this is not only the most efficient way to do so but you will also provide you with a full recording of the data that is transferred between the JVMs.

+Setting up remote listeners allows a system to have live (hot) backup processes.
+Another powerful strategy is to set up processes running different code bases so that you can live test new code or play with alternative algorithms and compare results with the exisiting sytem.

 ### 3. Slow consumers (handling back pressure)